mercmobily/hot-form/README.md

 When the form is submitted, `PUT /stores/polymer/57902ef29b880cd678a3d7a9` will actually be called.

+### Modifiers for GET and PUT requests

+In some cases, you might want the PUT request to use slightly different URLs:

+* `no-record-id-append`: when running the PUT request, it will not append the record ID.
+This is useful when the server alreayd knows the record ID based on the session (e.g. while fetching the user's record)

+* `put-suffix`: in some cases, the server might expect an extra path when putting data.
+It's rare, but it does happen.
+Whatever is in `put-suffix` will be added to the PUT URL.
+In the example above, setting `put-suffix` to '/extra` would turn the put into `PUT /stores/polymer/57902ef29b880cd678a3d7a9/extra`.

 ## Load of record with an AJAX call, pre-setting corresponding form values

 If `record-id` is set, the element will make a GET AJAX call to the `action` URL (in the example above, `GET /stores/polymer/57902ef29b880cd678a3d7a9` fetching the current record's value.
 It will also pre-set the form's value to match those returned by the server.

+Record autoload will happen automatically when `record-id` is set; it can be turned off with the no-autoload attribute (in case values are already available from a cache, but you still want `hot-form` to _save_ them).

-Note: the response must be a JSON record, where each field's key corresponds to the element's `name` attribute.
+**Note**: the response must be a JSON record, where each field's key corresponds to the element's `name` attribute.
 In the example above, a valid JSON in return would be:

     {
       "name":"Tony",